DanMungai1/Dan_Mungai_WritinghubAfrica/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Let us grow together in Reserch, we should not be left behind by the rest of the world
-description: "Give your projects a place to live online."
+description: "Give your research and data analysis a professional touch."
-author: "The R Markdown Team @RStudio"
+author: "The WritingHub Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: false
 # for listing page layout
-layout: list-grid # list, list-sidebar, list-grid
+layout: list # list, list-sidebar, list-grid

 # for list-sidebar layout
 sidebar: